-The NWHR HMA encompasses 1.3 million acres of public land, within Nye County, NV, that has been withdrawn for military use (Map 1, Appendix A).
+The NWHR HMA encompasses 1.3 million acres of withdrawn public land, within Nye County, NV, (Map 1, Appendix A).

 The NWHR is located within the southern part of the Great Basin, the northernmost sub-province of the Basin and Range physiographic province.
 The physiography of the NTTR is typical of the Basin and Range Province, with north-south trending mountain ranges separated by broad valleys.
 Elevation within the North Range varies from 4,500 feet in the valley bottoms to 7,000-9,000 feet on the mountain tops.